home-assistant/home-assistant.io/source/dashboards/cards.markdown

 2. Choose one of the two methods to add cards to a dashboard:

-{% details "Using the Add Card button" %}
+{% details "Using the Add card button" %}

 1. In the bottom right, select **Add card**.